tbaumann/charm-bgp-advertiser/README.md

 The use case is for router fabric based HA.

 The service to be exported can be monitred via a healthcheck command.
-The route is withdrawn if the servie is unavailable.
+The route is withdrawn if the service is unavailable.

 # Usage